Body Scan Meditation: A Dosha-Aware Practice

 Frequently Asked Questions

 A regular body scan moves through the body for general awareness.
-A dosha-aware body scan focuses additional attention on the regions where each dosha resides — Vata in the pelvic area and lower body, Pitta in the mid-torso, and Kapha in the chest and head — allowing you to notice dosha-specific patterns.
+A dosha-aware scan focuses extra attention on the regions where each dosha lives.
+Vata in the pelvic area and lower body, Pitta in the mid-torso, Kapha in the chest and head.
+This lets you notice dosha-specific patterns.

-A quick body scan can take 10-15 minutes.
-A thorough dosha-aware practice takes 20-30 minutes.
+A quick body scan can take 10 to 15 minutes.
+A thorough dosha-aware practice takes 20 to 30 minutes.
 Start with shorter sessions and extend as you build comfort.
-Even 5 minutes of body scanning is beneficial.
+Even 5 minutes is useful.

-Evening is ideal, as body scanning promotes deep relaxation.
+Evening is ideal.
+Body scanning promotes deep relaxation.
 It also works well before sleep for insomnia, mid-afternoon for an energy reset, or any time you feel disconnected from your body.
-Avoid practising immediately after a heavy meal.
+Avoid practising right after a heavy meal.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.